 The most vulnerable population in Moore County continue to be those living in nursing homes and assisted living communities.
 Those residents are considered to be at high risk for infection, serious illness and death.

 For that reason, county commissioners heard that the health department has offered free test kits, processing and consultation to encourage all Moore County’s long-term care facilities to participate in testing for their residents and staff.
-“Some facilities have consulted with the health department but have not opted to move forward with testing at this time,” said Whittmann.
+“Some facilities have consulted with the health department but have not opted to move forward with testing at this time,” said Wittmann.

 In recent days, St. Joseph of the Pines underwent testing.
 All the results came back negative.
-Residents and staff at Magnolia Gardens are scheduled to be tested soon, and Fox Hollow has done independent testing at their facility, according to Whittmann.
+Residents and staff at Magnolia Gardens are scheduled to be tested soon, and Fox Hollow has done independent testing at their facility, according to Wittmann.

 Nursing homes and assisted living communities are considered congregate living settings by the North Carolina Department of Health and Human Services.
 According to one count, a total of 19 such facilities are located in Moore County.
 Two facilities listed by the state are considered to have an outbreak of COVID-19, Pinehurst Healthcare and Rehabilitation Center and Fox Hollow Senior Living Community.